 ◉ EDUCATOR ◉ SCIENTIST ◉ LEADER ◉ ORGANIZER ◉

-I have worked in several capacities to better understand the link between marine mammal and human health, and in so doing, have developed a uniquely interdisciplinary skill set in scientific research, education and outreach.
-My research is directed towards understanding and interpreting interdisciplinary aspects of ocean health, and has largely focused on pathogen transmission in marine animals and the marine environment within the framework of “One Health.”
-This concept, that animal, human and environmental health are inextricably linked, is the central theme of my research.
+Her efforts have revolved around a desire to better understand the link between marine mammal, ocean and human health, and has led to a uniquely interdisciplinary skill set in scientific research, education and outreach.
+Much of her work has been directed towards understanding ocean health, and has largely focused on pathogen transmission in marine animals and the marine environment within the framework of “One Health.”
+This concept, that animal, human and environmental health are inextricably linked, is the central theme of her research.

 The goal of all my endeavors is to be able to provide the knowledge needed to mitigate human impact on marine species, understand risks of these impacts and facilitate effective collaborations that raise awareness of ocean health and the inextricable connection to our health.

-I have been involved in research and outreach locally, nationally and internationally.
-The projects I have developed include research and outreach on marine mammals as sentinels of ocean and human health, as well as projects to address the often overlooked challenges of rebounding marine mammal populations in the context of health, ecosystem function and conflict.
-Realizing the needs and challenges in my own community, I co-founded and currently chair the Northwest Atlantic Seal Research Consortium.
+The projects she has developed include research and outreach on marine mammals as sentinels of ocean and human health, as well as projects to address the often overlooked challenges of rebounding marine mammal populations in the context of health, ecosystem function and conflict.
+Her partnerships include working with fishermen, scientists, public resource managers and citizen scientists.
+Realizing the needs and challenges, Andrea co-founded and currently chairs the Northwest Atlantic Seal Research Consortium.

-I am also an artist and a naturalist.
-I love to cook and bring together friends and family.
-I can’t imagine living far from an ocean- or a good coffee shop.
-If I could I would give a home to every dog that needed one.
-The most important skill I have learned, is to listen: to each other, to the ocean, to nature and to ourselves.
+Andrea is also an artist and a naturalist.
+She loves to cook and bring together friends and family.
+She can’t imagine living far from an ocean- or a good coffee shop and would give a home to every dog that needed one.
+The most important skill she has learned, is to listen: to each other, to the ocean, to nature and to ourselves.